 What is the admissions process for Kisharon Noé School?

 All pupils attending or wishing to attend Kisharon Noé School must have an EHC Plan or be in the process of being assessed for one

 How will Kisharon Noé School identify and assess my child’s special educational needs?

-- All children have an Education, Health and Care Plan (EHCP) on entry to Kisharon Noé School
+- All children have an Education, Health and Care Plan (EHCP), or are under assessment, on entry to Kisharon Noé School

 - The plan details the required provision for each child

 - The plan is reviewed on an annual basis with all agencies involved with the child and their family

 - Assessments are carried out on an on- going basis to determine progress and next steps for short term targets